joshua-tb/professional-examples/README.md

 ## trend-chaser

-Trying to accommodate... *interesting*...
-Executive asks.
+Trying to accommodate unusual asks.
 An unrelated team was given direction to scrape data from the target site, however, they quickly found themselves being rate-limited and blocked, thus NetEng was engaged.
 In the spirit of trying to assist, I put this tool together to (hopefully) identify an acceptable rate of requests to avoid being served 429s.